-16 Protocol concerning cooperation in combating pollution of the Mediterranean Sea by oil and other harmful substances (adopted in 1976, entered into force in 1978); Protocol for the prevention of pollution of the Mediterranean Sea by dumping from ships and aircraft (adopted in 1976, entered into force in 1978); Protocol concerning pollution resulting from exploration and exploitation of the continental shelf, the seabed and its subsoils (adopted in 1994).
+Protocol concerning Cooperation in Combating Pollution of the Mediterranean Sea by Oil and Other Harmful Substances (adopted in 1976, entered into force in 1978); Protocol for the Prevention of Pollution of the Mediterranean Sea by Dumping from Ships and Aircraft (adopted in 1976, entered into force in 1978, amended in 1995); Protocol for the Protection of the Mediterranean Sea against Pollution resulting from Exploration and Exploitation of the Continental Shelf, the Seabed and its Subsoil (adopted in 1994).

-- (a) to develop proposals for concrete pollution control measures required by the Barcelona Convention and its protocols, as well as the decisions and recommendations of the Contracting Parties; and - (b) to implement pollution control measures adopted by the Contracting Parties.
+- (a) to develop action plans, programmes and measures for the control of pollution as required by the Barcelona Convention and its Protocols and by the decisions and recommendations of the Contracting Parties; and - (b) to implement the action plans, programmes and measures for the control of pollution adopted by the Contracting Parties.

-- 5.5 The stated objectives shall be achieved by: - (a) providing an assessment of the magnitude and intensity of the problem which is to be tackled by the measures ("assessment document") including a scientifically sound rationale for pollution control measures, taking into account ecotoxicological criteria and the precautionary principle 17; - (b) formulation of proposals for pollution control measures, taking into account article 4.4 of the Barcelona Convention18 and the feasibility of implementing the measures in the Mediterranean region; - (c) formal adoption of the proposed measures, or of their amended versions, by the Contracting Parties; - (d) development of technical guidelines for the implementation of adopted measures; and - (e) implementation of the adopted measures by the Contracting Parties.
+- 6.5 The stated objectives shall be achieved by: - (a) providing an assessment of the magnitude and intensity of the problem, which is to be tackled by the measures ("assessment document"), including a scientifically sound rationale for pollution control measures, taking into account ecotoxicological criteria and the precautionary principle17; - (b) formulation of proposals for action plans, programmes and measures for the control of pollution, taking into account article 4.4 of the Barcelona Convention (1995)18 and the feasibility of implementing the measures in the Mediterranean region; - (c) formal adoption of the proposed action plans, programmes and measures, or of their amended versions, by the Contracting Parties; - (d) development of technical guidelines for the implementation of adopted action plans, programmes and measures; and - (e) implementation by the Contracting Parties of the adopted action plans, programmes and measures for the control of pollution.

-5.6 A high degree of cooperation and coordination will be required between the Secretariat, the Contracting Parties, the National Coordinators for MED POL, as well as the relevant Regional Activity Centres of MAP, the Specialized Agencies of the United Nations system (see footnote 13) as well as the international and intergovernmental organizations to implement the activities listed above.
+- A high degree of cooperation and coordination will be required among the Secretariat, the Contracting Parties, the National Coordinators for MED POL, as well as the relevant Regional Activity Centres of MAP, the specialized agencies of the United Nations system (see footnote 13) as well as the relevant international and intergovernmental organizations to implement the activities listed above. - 6.7 The priorities for the formulation of action plans, programmes and measures, as well as the timetable for the development of proposals, shall be determined by the Contracting Parties.

-17 Article 4.3 of the Barcelona Convention.
+17 Article 4.3 of the Barcelona Convention (1995).

-18 Article 4.4 of the Barcelona Convention states that:

-In implementing the Convention and the related Protocols, the Contracting Parties shall:
+Article 4.4 of the Barcelona Convention (1995) states that: In implementing the Convention and the related Protocols, the Contracting Parties shall: